-The electric fuel valve is installed in-line on the fuel hose between the fuel tank the engines and generator.
+The electric fuel valve is installed in-line on the fuel hose between the fuel tank and the engine.

-2. FUELING PRECAUTIONS
+2. Fueling Precautions

 Certain precautions must be carefully and completely observed every time a boat is fueled, even with diesel fuel.
 Diesel fuel is nonexplosive but it will burn.